 Given the key role of the presidency in the overall functioning of the government, the term "ruling party" denotes which political party occupies the Presidential Office.
 The Kuomintang held the presidency in Taiwan for more than five decades before the Democratic Progressive Party won the 2000 and 2004 presidential elections.
 The KMT returned to power in 2008 and in 2012.
-The DPP won the 2016 and 2020 presidential elections, marking the third transition of power since the country's democratization.
-The next presidential election will be held in January 2024.
+The DPP won the 2016, 2020 and 2024 presidential elections, the first time a party has stayed in power for three consecutive terms since the country's democratization.

-In the January 2020 legislative elections, the DPP gained 54 percent of the seats in the Legislature, while the KMT secured 34 percent.
-Other major parties that have a presence in the Legislature include the Taiwan People's Party and the New Power Party.
+In the January 2024 legislative election, the KMT gained 52 of the 113 seats, while the DPP secured 51, the Taiwan People's Party took eight and independents two.